carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/readability-redundant-declaration.rst

   extern int X;

-Such redundant declarations can be removed without changing program behaviour.
+Such redundant declarations can be removed without changing program behavior.
 They can for instance be unintentional left overs from previous refactorings when code has been moved around.
 Having redundant declarations could in worst case mean that there are typos in the code that cause bugs.